Texas Jury Gave a Man No Prison Time Because ‘Gay Panic’ Drove Him to Kill

-Mere weeks ago in Austin, Texas, a 69-year-old former policeman named James Miller was sentenced to 10 years probation and six months in jail for stabbing his 32-year-old neighbor Daniel Spencer to death two years ago after Spencer allegedly tried to kiss him.
+Mere weeks ago in Austin, Texas, a 69-year-old former policeman named James Miller was sentenced to 10 years probation and six months in jail for stabbing his 32-year-old neighbor Daniel Spencer to death two years ago.
+He killed Spencer after Spencer allegedly tried to kiss him.
 Though Miller claimed to fear for his life before murdering Spencer, killing a gay person over sexual advances is known as a “gay panic defense,” and it’s been banned in California and Illinois.

 Currently there is a legal movement to ban gay panic defenses nationwide.